-It's only a hop, skip and jump from Basel to other European countries and as such it offers a less insulated place to live than some other Swiss cities.
+It's only a hop, skip and jump from Basel to two other European countries and this location can make it seem a less insular and more international place to live than some other Swiss cities.

 Location, Location, Location